-IVR Module for QME administrators can analyze the details of managed calls, performing some statistics on the available data.
+Imagicle Auto Attendant administrators and IVR Managers can analyze the details of managed calls, performing some statistics on the available data.

-IVR Module for QME stores in the database a Call Detail Record (CDR) for each call managed by a service.
+Auto Attendant stores in the database a Call Detail Record (CDR) for each call managed by an IVR service.
 Such CDRs include following information:

 - Date-Time of call arrival

 - Duration of the call, before being transferred or dropped

 - IVR Service: name of the service that managed the call

 - Entry Behaviour: the first behaviour that was triggered when the call arrived